cswartzvi/hamilton/docs/get-started/why-hamilton.md

 - [Feast](https://feast.dev/)
 - [Tecton](https://tecton.ai/)

-One can think of Hamilton as a being your "feature definition store", where "store" is code + git.
+One can think of Apache Hamilton as a being your "feature definition store", where "store" is code + git.
 While it does not provide all the capabilities of a standard feature store, it provides a source of truth for the code that generated the features, and can be run in a portable method. *So*, if your desire is just to be able to run the same code in different environments, and have an online/offline store of features, you can use hamilton both to save the